-Following previous work, the present study supports the contribution of this P450 duplication in pyrethroid resistance.
+Following previous work, the present study supports the contribution of this P450 gene duplication in pyrethroid resistance.
 However, deciphering its adaptive value versus other resistance alleles and its dynamics in natural mosquito populations deserves further work.
 The relative importance of the different CYP6 genes carried by this duplication in resistance to pyrethroids (and possibly to other insecticides) also deserves further validation.
 Despite this incomplete picture, the nature of the P450s affected by this large genomic duplication and their frequent association with insecticide resistance call for further studying its evolutionary origin and dynamics in response to xenobiotics.
 In this context, though the flanking of the duplication by repeated transposable elements prevented the design of a specific PCR diagnostic assay targeting the breakpoints, the dual-colour quantitative TaqMan ddPCR assay we developed (see Supplementary file 8) represents a good alternative to track this resistance allele in natural mosquito populations.

 Methods